zpm-zsh/zpm/README.md

 > Notice: if you change `~/.zshrc`, you need to remove zpm cache using: `zpm clean`

-Additionaly they can have some tags and conditions.
+Additionaly they can have some tags.
 Tags must be separated by commas `,` without spaces, tag parameters must be separated from tag names or another tag parameters by `:`

 ```sh
 #  zpm command itself